 2. A plunger with multiple conical shafts is inserted through the molten glass to form the holes.
-This action also expands the molten glass out to the sides of the mould to give the sides of the block their shape (upper illustration).
+This action also expands the molten glass out to the sides of the mold to give the sides of the block their shape (upper illustration).

-3. The plunger and mould are removed.
+3. The plunger and mold are removed.

 4. The block is inverted and suspended (lower illustration).

 5. The glass still molten, gravity causes the form to fall or sag.
 This forms the shape of the top of the block, which can vary depending on how far the molten glass falls.
-Other variances may occur such as the bottom of the block becoming concave, and the sides of the block retracting from the shape of the mould.
+Other variances may occur such as the bottom of the block becoming concave, and the sides of the block retracting from the shape of the mold.

 6. The block remains inverted and suspended until it cools and the glass hardens.